-Structural proteins of baculovirus occlusion bodies and virions
+Structural proteins of baculovirus occlusion bodies and virion

-It has long been recognized that infectious baculoviruses can be generated from the transfection of naked viral DNA into susceptible insect cells and that the transcription of early genes required for initiating the infection is accomplished via the host cell RNA polymerase.
+Infectious baculoviruses can be generated from the transfection of naked viral DNA into susceptible insect cells indicating that the transcription of early genes required for initiating the infection is accomplished via the host cell RNA polymerase.
 Therefore, viral structural proteins, although necessary for protecting the viral genome and initiating infection, very likely are not required for functions such as transcription or DNA replication.
-Below is an overview of the proteins that have been associated with major baculovirus virion These include occlusion bodies, structures. budded virus (BV) and occlusion derived virus (ODV) envelopes, and proteins that are components of nucleocapsids.
-Most of the latter categories are likely shared between BV and ODV.
+Below is an overview of the proteins that have been associated with major baculovirus virion structures.
+These include occlusion bodies, budded virus (BV) and occlusion derived virus (ODV) envelopes, and proteins that are components of nucleocapsids.
+Many of the latter category are shared between BV and ODV (1).